IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"The Lord is risen indeed, and has appeared to Simon!"</p><p style="text-align: right;"> <em>Luke 24:34 (NKJV)</em></p>

-* No Gospel narrates this appearance — but Luke 24:34 and 1 Corinthians 15:5 both attest it
+* No Gospel narrates the appearance itself — but Luke 24:34 (above) and 1 Corinthians 15:5 both attest it
 * Possibly the most **personal and intimate** of all — perhaps why no narrative survives
 * Peter the denier is restored to faith and discipleship in private
-* By the time the Emmaus disciples return to Jerusalem on Easter evening, Peter has already seen the Lord
+* By the time the Emmaus disciples reach Jerusalem on Easter evening, Peter has already seen the Lord

 ---